aodhanlutetiae/aodhanlutetiae.github.io/_posts/2020-04-29-how-many-gloves.md

 ---
 Arguments about protective equipment for NHS workers won't go away.
 A BBC documentary this week said that the government's claim to have distributed one billion items of protective equipment was based on counting each pair of gloves as two items.

 Although the argument verges on the ridiculous, it's one more example of how hard it is to count something -- or rather that you can't count something until you decide what you're counting.
-And that decision is often a loaded one.
+And therein lies the difficulty.

-And behind the debate lies the increasing numbers of NHS workers who have died during the pandemic.
+And behind the debate over protective equipment (PPE) lies the increasing numbers of NHS workers who have died during the pandemic.
 My count is currently 120, although others are lower and higher.

 In parliament on Tuesday, Labour's Shadow Cabinet Office Minister Rachel Reeves asked how exactly the numbers added up inside the 'one billion items' claim.